When installing and setting up WordPress for the first time, you were requested to enter a few details about yourself. One of them was your name.

-You will be able to enter text or edit any of the fields above.
+You can enter text or edit any of the fields above.

-In the Nickname field, enter the preferred author name that you would like to display in your blog posts.
+In the Nickname field, enter the preferred author name you want to display in your blog posts.

-Scroll to the bottom of the page and click on the ‘Save’ button.
+Once entered, scroll to the bottom of the page and save the changes.

-Now when checking the ‘Display name publicly as’ list again, you’ll see the new Nickname that you just entered a second ago.
+Then, when checking the ‘Display name publicly as’ list again, you can enter the new nickname you created a second ago.

 Choose it and save the page one more time.

-Now, just visit your blog posts again and make sure the changes took place and your new author name is displayed.
+Now, revisit your blog posts and ensure the changes took place and your new author name is displayed.

 How to Add a New Author

-When running a blog, you may want to outsource your blog posts and add more authors to your website.
+You may want to outsource your blog posts and add more authors to your website when running a blog.

-Adding users as authors won’t make you lose control or risk your website in any way.
-Author role permissions are pretty limited and very similar to regular user/subscriber roles just with the options of add, delete, and edit the posts.
-That being said, make sure you trust the writer before you add him/her as an author.
-After all, you don’t want them to write a blog post if you don’t trust them.
+Adding users as authors won’t make you lose control or risk your website.
+Author role permissions are pretty limited and very similar to traditional user/subscriber roles, with the option of adding, deleting, and editing the posts.
+That said, ensure you trust the writer before adding them as an author and provide them with the current user role.
+After all, you don’t want them to enter content if you don’t trust them.

-The process of adding a new author is fairly quick and easy.
+The process of adding a new author is relatively quick and easy.